Last updated: 10 March 2014

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

-• Piracy is a significant threat in the Gulf of Aden and Indian Ocean, especially for shipping that does not take appropriate precautions, or follow agreed shipping industry best practice guidelines.
+Piracy is a significant threat in the Gulf of Aden and Indian Ocean, especially for shipping that does not take appropriate precautions.
 There have been an increasing number of piracy attacks in the waters immediately off Tanzania.
-Pirates are increasingly attacking smaller vessels with gunfire, including tourist and fishing vessels, and coming closer to shore.
-British nationals have been taken hostage.
-We caution against sailing out of sight of shore.
-The capacity of the Tanzanian Navy to respond to pirate attacks is very limited.
+See River and sea travel.

-• Around 75,000 British tourists visit Tanzania every year.
+Around 75,000 British nationals visit Tanzania every year.
 Most visits are trouble-free.
-You should keep your passport safe and secure at all times, and remember to carry a photocopy.